frconor-ebook/meditations/_posts/2025-05-28-the-gift-of-fear-of-the-lord.md

 We invoke Him through the intercession of her who, at the message from the heavenly messenger, "was greatly troubled" (Luke 1:29) and, although perturbed by the unimagined responsibility that was being entrusted to her, she was able to pronounce her *fiat* of faith: "Let it be done to me according to your word" (Luke 1:38).

-Mary responds with faith, obedience, and of love.
+Mary responds with faith, obedience, and love.

 *I thank you, my God, for the good resolutions, affections, and inspirations that you have communicated to me during this meditation.
 I ask your help to put them into practice.
 My Immaculate Mother, Saint Joseph, my father and lord, my guardian angel, intercede for me.*